-Secondary schools will be aware that a new accountability system was implemented from 2016.
-It includes two new headline measures, Attainment 8 and Progress 8 (for full DfE guidance on this, click here ).
+Secondary schools will be aware that a new accountability system was implemented in 2016.
+It includes two new headline measures, Attainment 8 and Progress 8 (for full DfE guidance on this, click here).

 Pupil Asset can support basic estimates for Attainment 8 and Progress 8 at both individual pupil and whole school level.